siphokhuzwayo12-a11y/Green-Mineral-eThekwini-Proposal/README.md

   *Operational visual process flow chart and vitrification layout.*

-> *"We do not build sovereignty in stench.
-The corridor is our covenant — communities bring rubble, trucks are intercepted at the gate, and under the dome 100 million tons of waste are forged into national economic capability."*
+> *"We do not build to collapse.
+Collapse is dilution — communities bring rubble, trucks are diverted at the gate, and under the dome 10 million tons/year of waste are forged into national economic capability."*